 Need a craft to use up all those bread clips you’ve been saving.

-A fun sorting activity to help build understanding of animal habitats.
-Arboreal, Terrestrial and Aquatic animals are covered.
+A fun sorting activity to help build an understanding of animal habitats.
+Arboreal, Terrestrial, and Aquatic animals are covered.

 A wonderful and easy craft to get children practicing their cutting skills and playing with nature at the same time!